REAN-Foundation/reancare-service/docs/release_docs/Prod-ci-cd_ReleaseFlow.md

 #### Deploy-ECS
 The Deploy-ECS will be performing the following steps.

-* This job login to ECR using creds and build a new ECR docker image with image tag using ID of release whcih Publish-Release job created for example ``` reancare:97777323 ```, then this job will create new version of Amazon ECS task definition with new docker image then it will deploy Amazon ECS task definition using Duplo API ``` https://reanfoundation.duplocloud.net/subscriptions/${{ secrets.DUPLO_ID }}/UpdateEcsService ``` and Authenticating using Duplo ID.
+* This job login to ECR using creds and build a new ECR docker image with image tag using ID of release whcih Publish-Release job created for example ``` reancare:97777323 ```.
+* Then it will create new version of Amazon ECS task definition with new docker image and deploy Amazon ECS task definition using Duplo API.
 * This job uses [docker/build-push-action](https://github.com/marketplace/actions/build-and-push-docker-images).

 ### Steps To Trigger Workflow